-There are six programme placements available throughout New Zealand and each includes a HRINZ NZ HR Conference registration and one year's complimentary HRINZ Student Membership.
+This year we have 10 programme placements available throughout New Zealand and each includes complimentary registration at the HRINZ NZ HR Conference & Expo and one year's complimentary HRINZ Student Membership.
 Successful applicants are the "face of HRINZ and HR" on their campus for the year, promoting and educating on their future profession.

-For further information regarding the HRINZ Student Ambassador Programme, please contact the Membership Team.
+For further information, please contact the Membership Team.

 HRINZ Student Ambassadors